 The Chamber is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates on its investments.
 The Chamber does not currently enter into forward contracts to mitigate this risk.
-There has been no change to the risk exposure from 2022.

 (b) Market risk:

 Market risk relates to the possibility that the investments will change in value due to future fluctuations in market prices.
 This risk is reduced by the investment policy provisions approved by management for a structured asset mix to be followed by the investment managers, the requirement for diversification of investments within each asset class and credit quality constraints on fixed income instruments.
 Market risk can be measured in terms of volatility, i.e., the standard deviation of change in the value of a financial instrument within a specific time horizon.
 The Chamber is exposed to market risk through its investments quoted in an active market.